 Additional images courtesy of Daniel Bergmann.

-Don't let the name fool you, the old saying is that Iceland and Greenland got their names confused.
+Don’t let the name fool you, the old saying is that Iceland and Greenland got their names confused.
 It certainly seems to be true from the photo opportunities.
-Iceland is the land of geysers and hot springs, glaciers and icebergs, occasional volcanoes, and amazing bird locations.
-Each new stop offers new, exciting photo adventures.
-This land offers landscapes and bird opportunities not available anywhere else in the world.
-Iceland continues to be an important part of most photographer's "bucket list".
+Iceland is the land of geysers and hot springs, glaciers and icebergs, occasional volcanoes, waterfalls, and amazing bird locations.
+Each stop offers new, exciting photo adventures.
+This land offers photo opportunities not available anywhere else in the world.
+Iceland continues to be an important part of most photographer’s “bucket list”.
 Join us on this amazing adventure.
 As Iceland becomes more and more popular, favorite areas become more and more crowded.
 This trip is more off the “beaten path” and avoids most of the Golden Circle and South Coast tours crowded areas, buts still visiting the best of the South Coast.
 This trip also has a different itinerary (except for the iceberg lagoon) than our other summer Iceland trips.
 Join us even if you have been before for a more complete look at the magic of Iceland.

-Our trip has been planned by our Iceland contact to meet our specific guidelines.
-We will photograph the best of both the birds of the country and the unique scenery and landscapes of this marvelous country Iceland.
-Our guide for the trip will be Chris Lund, one of Iceland's finest photographers.
-Steve Alterman has traveled to Iceland several times recently and he recommended our guide and his organization.
+Our trip has been planned by our Iceland outfitter to meet our specific guidelines, We will photograph the best of both the unique scenery and landscapes of this marvelous country.
+Our guide for the trip will be Chris Lund. one of Iceland’s finest photographers,

 The airport is Keflavik in Reykjavik.